19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 78\.—(1) The Minister may, by order published in theGazette, repeal or amend any written law which appears to him to be unnecessary having regard to the provisions of this Act or to be inconsistent with any provision of this Act.

-(2) Any licence, permit, document, application, approval, permission, order, direction, ruling or notice issued, made, given or approved by the Director of Environmental Pollution Control under any provision of this Act immediately before 1st July 20021shall be deemed to have been issued, made, given or approved under the same provision by the Director-General.
+(2) Any licence, permit, document, application, approval, permission, order, direction, ruling or notice issued, made, given or approved by the Director of Environmental Pollution Control under any provision of this Act immediately before 1st July 2002\*shall be deemed to have been issued, made, given or approved under the same provision by the Director-General.

-1Date of commencement of the National Environment Agency Act 2002 (Act 4 of 2002)
+\*Date of commencement of the National Environment Agency Act 2002 (Act 4 of 2002).

 [4/2002]